 REPEALER CLAUSE.
 The section of a bill that lists which RCW sections and chapters of law are revoked and abrogated by the proposed legislation.

 REPORTING OUT.
 Action by a committee on a measure which moves the measure out of the committee.
-Committee reports include do pass, do not pass, amend, substitute, refer to another committee, or no recommendation.
+A measure may be reported out with a do pass, do not pass, amend, substitute, refer to another committee, or no recommendation.